Aged Care Homelessness Action Plan

 Background to the Homelessness Action Plan project

-The Minister for Senior Australians and Aged Care, the Hon Ken Wyatt AM MP, has commissioned an action plan under the Aged Care Diversity Framework for older people experiencing, or at risk of homelessness (the Homelessness Action Plan).
+In December 2018, the Minister for Senior Australians and Aged Care, the Hon Ken Wyatt AM MP, commissioned an action plan under the Aged Care Diversity Framework for older and prematurely aged people experiencing, or at risk of homelessness (the Homelessness Action Plan).
 This is part of the work towards realising the Aged Care Diversity Framework’s vision that “All older people experience a high-quality aged care system that ensures equitable access and outcomes and embraces their diverse characteristics and life experiences”.
 The Diversity Sub-group of the Aged Care Sector Committee is responsible for development of the Homelessness Action Plan.
+Three other action plans have already been developed - the Cultural and Linguistic Diversity Action Plan, the Aboriginal and Torres Strait Islander Action Plan and the Lesbian, Gay, Bisexual, Transgender and Intersex Action Plan.
+They are all available here.

-- Renting a home that is too expensive, in poor condition or not suitable for ageing
+- Rented a home that is too expensive, in poor condition or not suitable for ageing

 - Lived with friends or family because no other options available or suitable